dotlang/language/README.md

 **Notes**

 1. Above examples show definition and how to read/update array.
 2. In example 7, the range operator `..` is used to generate an array literal.
+Note that the end number is not included in the result.
 3. You can explicitly state array literal type like in example 8.
 4. You can use prefix or suffix notation to read from array (Example 2).
+5. There is another notation to create array literals which uses a function to generate elements.
+See lambda section for more information.

 ### Slice